National Academy of Performing Arts: Chairman

-Zia Mohyeddin is the current Chairman of NAPA.
+Zia Mohyeddin was the founding Chairman of NAPA.
 He was asked by Pervez Musharraf, then the President of Pakistan, to establish and lead a national institution for arts and music.
-Besides being the founder and chairman of NAPA, he has impeccable credentials.
-Trained at the Royal Academy of Dramatic Art, he has spent a lifetime dedicated to the theatre, films and television, appearing in many local and foreign productions.
-He has also performed in numerous Broadway and West End plays.
-He has also produced and directed extensively.
+Besides being the founder and former chairman of NAPA, he had impeccable credentials.
+Trained at the Royal Academy of Dramatic Art, he spent a lifetime dedicated to the theatre, films and television, appearing in many local and foreign productions.
+He had also performed in numerous Broadway and West End plays.
+He also produced and directed extensively.

 Notable teachers

 Arshad Mehmood, Director Programmes and Administration.

-Besides Mohyeddin and Mahmud, NAPA has some of the most well known theatre icons and teacher-performances in Asia, including: